 Where can you start with this?
 Information gathering must be a daily process for you in your commercial real estate business.
 All the information gained and shared every day about the property market should be captured and included in an appropriate series of statistics as indicators to the property types and your market.

 When you capture data for a property or a location, make sure that the client sees your diligence in the information gathering and analysis process.
 Use your professional processes obviously and in full view of the people that matter.
-Show the people that what you do is superior and special; help them see that you are the ‘top solution’ for a property requirement or challenge.
+Show the people that what you do is superior and special; help them see that you are the ‘top solution’ for solving a property requirement or challenge.

 Record your property information and market intelligence as both hard copy and later as part of a computerised listing, spreadsheet, or database.
 The more facts you know about your property market and can easily draw on later, the more business you will find and attract in the long term.